davidhousedev/learn-you-some-lua/projects/wow-combat-log/README.md

 ```
 lua54 main.lua --test
 [+] Passed: it creates a damage log for a player
-[-] Failed: it creates a damage log for a mob - Expected value (Onyxia hit LeeroyJenkins for 60 damage) was not equal to (LeeroyJenkins hit Onyxia for 24 damage)
+[-] Failed: it creates a damage log for a mob - Expected value (Onyxia hit LeeroyJenkins 60 Physical) was not equal to (LeeroyJenkins hit Onyxia 24 Physical)
 ```

 Our new test is failing, so let's fix it.